 Truth be told, we’re ok with that.
-At this point, one husband and three children in, I’m thinking the production team of the Bachelor probably would not be giving me a call back.
+At this point, with one husband and three children in, I’m thinking the production team of the Bachelor probably would not be giving me a callback.
 Sigh.

 Above is a picture of the main level bathroom we remodeled in our cape cod style home in Maryland.
 This was how it looked when we bought the house (BEFORE).

 Not so cottage-y to say the least.